 1. (Intentional?) confusion between monthly cost and annual cost

-Even then, you’ll continue to see only the monthly price based on an annual subscription up until the moment you enter your credit card information to complete your purchase.
-At this point, you can finally choose between a monthly and an annual plan.
+Even then, you’ll only see only the monthly price based on an annual subscription until you enter your credit card information to complete your purchase.
+Only then can you choose between a monthly and an annual plan.

 Here are the two prices for the Professional plan: